ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/R/templates.md

 [upload_estimate_from_paper][6]
 : You have a point-estimate (raw data) taken from a paper (original source).
 You can generate the toml file (data product) here so you don't need a processing script.

-If you have a more complicated situation, with multiple original sources for [example](https://raw.githubusercontent.com/ScottishCovidResponse/SCRCdata/master/inst/SCRC/scotgov_dz_lookup.R), please seek guidance.
+:exclamation: If you have a more complicated situation, *e.g.* [multiple original sources](https://raw.githubusercontent.com/ScottishCovidResponse/SCRCdata/master/inst/SCRC/scotgov_dz_lookup.R), please seek guidance.

 ## Needs more work...
 Use these scripts if you don't have an original source or a processing script and want to upload a data product anyway.
 Bad!